-As the experts on self-contained bicycle travel, we’d like to share our knowledge by way of our Introduction to Road Touring (IRT) course.
-Two days of classroom instruction will be followed by a fun 4-day tour in this course for those under the age of 30.
+As the experts on self-contained bicycle travel, we’d like to share our knowledge by offering our Introduction to Road Touring (IRT) course.
+Two days of classroom instruction will be followed by a fun four-day tour in this course for those under the age of 30.
 This will give you the opportunity to test ride what you’ve learned in the classroom sessions.

 |Start Date:||Mar 22, 2015||End Date:||Mar 27, 2015|

 |Average Daily Mileage:||38.0||Surface:||Paved|

 We’ll begin our class with an orientation.
 There will be a discussion of the course schedule and general housekeeping rules.
 Once we are all acquainted and have a general idea of the framework of the course, we’ll prepare dinner and begin learning how to live on the road in comfort and style.
 After sharing our first meal, we’ll cover the week’s schedule, cooking rotations, group gear, and budgeting, among other topics essential for bicycle touring.
 Once we know the basics, it will be time to hit the hay.